nesi/support-docs/docs/Scientific_Computing/Manuals_and_User_Guides_/Intel_Cluster_Toolkit_Compiler_Edition.md

     module list

-and having a look for loaded modules with names such as \"intel\" and
+and having a look for loaded modules with names such as "intel" and "icc".
-\"icc\".

 # Example scripts